keshprad/Algorithms/README.md

 # Algorithms
-Programming Assignments for <a href="https://www.coursera.org/specializations/algorithms?" target="_blank">Stanford's Algorithms Specialization on Coursera</a>.
+I include any algorithms I find interesting, in addition to the Programming Assignments for <a href="https://www.coursera.org/specializations/algorithms?" target="_blank">Stanford's Algorithms Specialization on Coursera</a>.